SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 \end{equation*}
 $$

 I think I should put this equation in GoldSim and see if this makes sense.
+I am not convinced about the latest equation.

+**W** - Hyperion

+I changed the abstract.
+My goal was to make it much straighter, but I do not know if I made it more confusing by trying to put everything together instead of a single idea.
+I have to go back to it.

+Now, about the introduction.

 ## February 10

 ## Results of the week

-PH - I was able to solve task a, as I show in the figure.

-MS - I solved task b and got these figures that I am showing.

-H - I could not finish task c, but I did subtasks c1, c2, and c3.
-I will do c4 next week.

-O - the class was very interesting this week, I could solve my problems with SDSU HR, and sent the submission for conference c
+**O** - I built a model for the problem of the density in the experimental device and the sample.
+Also, I solved the differential equation for it.